Banks of the Ohio: Olivia Newton-John version

 Olivia Newton-John recorded an arrangement of the song by John Farrar and Bruce Welch in 1971, for her album If Not for You.
 It was released as the second single from the album after its title track "If Not for You", and it became her first number one hit in Australia, reaching the top of the Go-Set Chart in November 1971.
-It was also successful in the UK, peaking at number six, but failed to reach the top forty in Canada and the US, peaking at number sixty-six and ninety-four, respectively.
+It was also successful in the UK, peaking at number 6, but failed to reach the top 40 in Canada and the US, peaking at number 69 and 94, respectively.
 The distinctive bass backing vocals were provided by English musician and vocal session arranger Mike Sammes.

+In Newton-John's version, the prospective bride murders her male lover, after he refuses to marry her.